-We're thrilled to announce NEA support for a new SF Green Film Festival program - Reel Science Challenge.
+We're thrilled to announce National Endowment for the Arts (NEA) support for a new SF Green Film Festival program - Reel Science Challenge.

 The Challenge will pair two teams of local filmmakers with a team of environmental scientists to engage in collaborative workshops to produce a series of short films during an immersive filmmaking lab.

-We plan to launch the films at free community screenings and discussions with the filmmakers and scientists in San Francisco in Fall 2017.
+We plan to launch the films at free community screenings and discussions with the filmmakers and scientists in San Francisco in Spring 2018.

 Rachel Caplan, Festival Founder & CEO said: